agrc/porter/.github/ISSUE_TEMPLATE/4-deprecate-application.md

 ### Is there a forklift pallet?

 - [ ] Remove repo (name, completed: `2022/00/00`)
+  - don't forget to remove the pallet from the current packing slip in receiving!
 - [ ] Remove stale data from forklift hashing and receiving (name, completed: `2022/00/00`)
 - [ ] Remove row from `data/hashed/changedetection.gdb/TableHashes` (name, completed: `2022/00/00`)